jkpeyi/rssh/readme.md

 ## Overview

-A shortcutility to connect easily to remote machines via ssh.
+A short utility to connect easily to remote machines via ssh.
 ## Download and Installation

 Follow these steps to download and install the `rssh` package: